 Caught in the Rain: In Episode 10, Mary Margaret and David get caught in the rain, take shelter in a cabin and Almost Kiss.
 They kiss for real at the end of the episode.

 Central Theme: Almost every character in the show experiences the loss of a parent.
 It's very likely that Emma and Henry are the only main characters whose parents are both living, and they still "lost" their parents in the sense of growing up without knowing them.
-In Henry's case, his father Baelfire was missing until "Manhattan," and is (falsely) thought dead by the main cast as of the end of Season 2.
+In Henry's case, his father Baelfire was missing until "Manhattan," but later loses him for good in season 3's "Quiet Minds".

 Neal was first introduced in the first episode of Season 2.
 We don't find out who he is until Episode 6.
 He is Henry's father who left Emma at the request of August.
 Let's not forget he's also Rumplestiltskin's son Baelfire and the whole reason Rumple orchestrated the Dark Curse.